Dynamic Structural Operational Semantics: Introduction

 \subsection{Structure of the paper}

 We first give a short listing of some simple notions of category theory that will be used throughout the paper and then introduce Modular SOS in Section~\ref{sec_MSOS}.
 We then exemplify, in Section~\ref{sec_MSOS_proteus}, MSOS on constructs found in the \proteusSrcLang\ language, following a modular style of giving semantics to one programming construct at a time.
 In the end, the language and its semantics are formed by summing up the needed syntactic constructs with their respective MSOS semantic elements and rules.
+In Section~\ref{sec_DSOS} we develop the Dynamic SOS theory, our main contribution.
+Both \proteusSrcLang\ and \creol\ have dynamic upgrading constructs which are given semantics in Sections~\ref{subsec_DSOS_proteus} and \ref{subsec_ex_DSOS_creol}, respectively.
+We discuss in Section~\ref{sec_typing_proteus} how typing aspects from standard papers on dynamic upgrades can be done over DSOS as well, and look particularly at \proteusSrcLang.
 In Section~\ref{sec_encapsulation} we introduce the encapsulating construction and use it in Section~\ref{subsec_MSOS_creol} to give modular semantics to concurrent object-oriented constructs found in the \creol\ language.
-Both languages have dynamic upgrading constructs which are given semantics in Section~\ref{subsec_DSOS_proteus} respectively Section~\ref{subsec_ex_DSOS_creol}.
-The main part of Section~\ref{sec_DSOS} is where we develop the Dynamic SOS theory, our main contribution.
+We conclude and discuss possible applications and continuations of this work in Section~\ref{sec_conclusion}.